Daewoo Lacetti: Second generation (J300; 2008)

 The second-generation, built on the GM Delta II platform, is sold in most markets as the Chevrolet Cruze.
 In South Korea it was originally branded as the Daewoo Lacetti Premiere, until the Daewoo brand was replaced by Chevrolet in 2011.

-For the Chinese successor of the Lacetti-based Buick Excelle, see Buick Excelle XT and Buick Excelle GT, which are twins of Opel Astra hatchback and sedan respectively.
+For the Chinese successor of the Lacetti-based Buick Excelle, see Buick Excelle XT and Buick Excelle GT, which are twins of the Opel Astra J hatchback and sedan respectively.

 Chinese versions also included the new SAIC-GM-Wuling joint venture called Baojun 630 manufactured in Liuzhou, Guangxi, China.
 It was launched at the 2011 Shanghai Auto Show, and went on sale in August 2011.

 Motorsport

 The car has been used in the FIA's World Touring Car Championship from 2005 until 2012, and in the British Touring Car Championship from 2008 until 2011.

 Media

 The Chevrolet Lacetti was chosen as the new "reasonably-priced car" for Top Gear's "Star in a Reasonably-Priced Car" segment for series 8 in 2006, replacing the Suzuki Liana, which had ceased production.
 In this segment of the show, celebrity guests set timed laps of the Top Gear test track driving the Lacetti.

 In the first episode of series 15 of Top Gear, broadcast on BBC2 on 27 June 2010, the Lacetti, that had been used for the power laps, was given a "Viking Burial" by presenter Richard Hammond.
 An industrial chimney was demolished, collapsing over and almost completely burying the car under rubble.
 Soon afterwards, the new reasonably priced car, a Kia Cee'd, was unveiled to viewers.